-LONITÉ, a Swiss company, is opening a branch in Melbourne offering a product for Australian market to hold onto the memories of loved ones in a somewhat unusual but creative way.
+LONITÉ, a Swiss company, is opening a branch in Sydney offering a product for Australian market to hold onto the memories of loved ones in a somewhat unusual but creative way.
 From the lab, this company is turning cremation ashes into synthetic diamonds for memorial rings and pendants.

 The U.S. government estimates at least 15 countries have the technological capability to produce synthetic diamonds.
 A report by Transparency Market Research in 2014 also valued the global synthetic diamond market at $15.7 billion and predicted that this market will almost double by 2023.